pekwm/pekwm/doc/configuration.md

 Exec

-Exec makes pekwm to execute the command that follows it.
+Exec makes pekwm execute the command that follows it.

 Reload